xmartlabs/blog/_posts/2022-03-28-farming-with-machine-learning.md

 <aside>
-👉 If you’re struggling with weed control and high production costs, contact our team, and let’s see how we can leverage our ML knowledge to find a solution for you.
+👉 If you’re struggling with high production costs, contact our team, and let’s see how we can leverage our ML knowledge to find a solution for you.

 </aside>